Quick Answer 🔍How many people use Google Translate in 2023?

 People can instantly translate images, signs, and menus offline using Word Lens on both Android and iOS, and translate typed text offline with Android.

-In exact terms, there are more than 500 million people who are using this multilingual neural machine translation service to translate or interpret text, documents, and websites from one language to another since Google launched the app in 2006.
+Google Translate statistics show, there are more than 1 billion people who are using this multilingual neural machine translation service to translate or interpret text, documents, and websites from one language to another since Google launched the app in 2006.

 As the world seemingly shrinks in size due to easier access from point A to point B, bridge platforms like Google Translate will continue to be relevant among normal citizens and travelers alike.